alessiodionisi/website/content/cv.md

 ---

-I'm a Software Engineer with 8+ years of experience driven by the curiosity to learn and discover new technologies.
-I started working as a full stack freelancer and then switched to frontend only, from 2020 I mainly develop backend services with Go.
+I'm a Software Engineer with 8+ years of experience.
+I started working in 2013 as a freelancer, now I mainly develop backend services and web applications with Go, CockroachDB, Vue.js and Kubernetes.

 Please check out my [github](https://github.com/adnsio) and [linkedin](https://linkedin.com/in/adnsio) profile.